-Some UW positions are considered Security/Safety Sensitive.
-The successful candidate for such a position must have a criminal conviction history check conducted after a conditional offer of employment has been made and accepted.
+All UW positions require completion of a criminal conviction history check.
+Successful candidates must have a criminal conviction history check conducted after a conditional offer of employment has been made and accepted.
 See the Criminal Background Check web page for details.

 Why are monthly-paid project positions limited to twelve months?